 The word “transitions” may be one of the more overused terms in fishing today.
 We hear about mud-to-sand or sand-to-rock transitions, seasonal transitions, and bait transitions; to the point where the word tends to lose its meaning.
-Yet, it’s highly appropriate when discussing fall walleyes, as there are few times of year where everything can change as quickly as it can in the fall.
-Which is why you’ll need to be flexible in your approach if you’re going to catch fish during this stage of the game.
+Yet, it’s highly appropriate when discussing fall walleye fishing, as there are a few times of the year when everything can change as quickly as it can in the fall.
+This is why you’ll need to be flexible in your approach if you’re going to catch fish during this stage of the game.

 “Transitions” to fall walleyes means fish that are behaving differently in terms of their location.
 Warm spells and resultant increased water temps push fish back to more summer areas, often deeper than 20 feet of water.
 Cold bouts, and especially prolonged cooler temperatures have the opposite effect they do in the summer.
 Walleyes push shallower, feed more aggressively, and should be welcomed by anglers, even if they need some bulkier clothes and more cold-weather stamina to handle it.
 Nothing kills a great fall bite like an “Indian Summer” that hits as water temps are slowly but surely otherwise dropping nicely.

 If walleye locations change, it should be no surprise that the techniques to catch them should transition as well.
 After water temps are in the 50s to stay, you can put away the lead-core gear you used all summer to target scattered deep fish and look for fish to congregate.
 For the most part, cool weather concentrates fish and often does it shallow where walleyes like to feed heavily.
 This is especially true with prolonged wind events that stack fish in shallow, predictable locations.
 Cool, windy days in the fall can see the biggest fish in any water body actively feeding during daylight conditions.